Harris' big moment, Dems' rising stars, Gaza protesters shut out. Takeaways from DNC's last night

 The convention didn't just formally mark the exit of 81-year-old Biden from the campaign.
 It served as a showcase for the younger Democrats in the political talent pool.

-Speakers included swing state up-and-comers like Michigan Gov. Gretchen Whitmer, who was scheduled for prime-time slot Thursday.
-Others featured during the week: Pennsylvania Gov. Josh Shapiro and Arizona Sen. Mark Kelly, both of whom made the short list when Harris was searching for a running mate.
+Speakers included swing state up-and-comers like Michigan Gov. Gretchen Whitmer, who painted Trump as out of touch and told delegates that "with Kamala Harris, she gets us.
+She sees us.
+She is us.”
+Others featured during the week: Pennsylvania Gov. Josh Shapiro and Arizona Sen. Mark Kelly, both of whom made the shortlist when Harris was searching for a running mate.

 Michigan Attorney General Dana Nessel brought down the house with her address earlier in the week when she warned Republicans and the U.S. Supreme Court, “You can pry this wedding band from my cold, dead, gay hand!”

-There were also rising blue-state celebrities like California Gov. Gavin Newsom, Maryland Gov. Wes Moore, Angela Alsobrooks, Maryland's Democratic nominee for an open Senate seat, and 34-year-old New York Rep. Alexandria Ocasio-Cortez, seen as representing a new generation of Democrats.
+There were also rising blue-state celebrities like California Gov. Gavin Newsom, Maryland Gov. Wes Moore, Angela Alsobrooks, Maryland's Democratic nominee for an open Senate seat, and 34-year-old New York Rep. Alexandria Ocasio-Cortez — all of whom are seen as representing a new generation of Democrats.

 It was only a few years ago that Democrats worried they had too little talent in the pipeline, after scores of officeholders were wiped out in the off-year elections under President Barack Obama.
 But they’ve seen a resurgence in the Trump era.

-It appeared that pro-Palestinian delegates would not get an opportunity to address the convention from the stage.
+Pro-Palestinian delegates never got the chance to take the stage and address the convention.
 It was a reflection of how the party has tried to avoid one of the more divisive issues of this election season as the U.S. alliance with Israel has become a political flashpoint.

 Israel's response to the Oct.
-7, 2023, attack by Hamas has spurred outrage over mass casualties and human rights violations in Gaza.

-Pro-Palestinian demonstrators have marched outside the arena each day, but their advocates were not to be found on the convention schedule.
+7, 2023, attack by Hamas has spurred outrage over mass casualties and human rights violations in Gaza, and pro-Palestinian demonstrators have marched outside the arena each day.

-“Uncommitted” delegate Abbas Alawieh had been in talks with DNC officials about speaking.
+“Uncommitted” delegate Abbas Alawieh had been in talks with DNC officials about speaking to the hall.
 After being rejected, he and other delegates chose to spend Wednesday night on the sidewalk outside the convention hall in protest.

 “When we ran out of options as uncommitted delegates, we just sat down,” Alawieh said Thursday.

-Harris and Biden have both called for a cease-fire and the release of hostages taken in the October raid.
+Harris declared she would "always stand up for Israel's right to defend itself," while saying "at the same time" that the "scale of suffering" in Gaza is "heartbreaking."
+She indicated that the suffering could end with a cease-fire and the release of hostages taken in the October raid.
 On Wednesday, the parents of one of the young men being held hostage in Gaza addressed the convention.

 Harris’ nominating convention has been a four-day romp imbued with a party-like atmosphere and a sense of optimism.
 It’s safe to say that it would have been a much different gathering were Biden the party’s nominee.